Heart and Blood Conditions

 Atrioventricular Septal Defect Diagnosis

 To diagnose this condition, your doctor will examine your child, check their heartbeat and listen to their heart.
-In children with AV septal defect, doctors can often hear a heart murmur — the sound of blood moving in the heart in a way that’s not normal.
+In children with AV septal defect, doctors can often hear a heart murmur.

 The doctor will ask for details about any symptoms your child has, their health history and your family health history.

-Your child will most likely need echocardiography, an electrocardiogram and chest X-rays.
+Your child will likely need other tests, such as echocardiography, an electrocardiogram or chest X-rays.

 They may need other tests that provide more information about how their heart looks and works.
 These might include an MRI (magnetic resonance imaging) of the heart and cardiac catheterization.